alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 end
 {% endhighlight %}

 We have wrapped the service methods in two jobs, one handling batchmate notification and one handling welcome email.
 These jobs present interface similar as the underlying notification service.
-Lets just implment the subscribers to wire everything up.
+Lets just implement the subscribers to wire everything up.

 {% highlight ruby linenos %}
 # app/pub_sub/subscribers/registration/user.rb